 Following fiscal year 2023, if Mr. Shapiro's employment is terminated by the Company without cause or due to a resignation for good reason prior to the end of his employment term, or if Mr. Shapiro's employment is terminated by TKO without cause in connection with an Employer Non-Renewal, any unvested portion of Mr. Shapiro's equity awards that are subject to vesting based on continued service will accelerate and vest in full.
-If Mr. Shapiro terminates his employment for any reason within 30 days following the end of the term of his employment agreement for any reason other than an Employer Non-Renewal, as long as (a) at the time of such termination, TKO has not terminated Mr. Shapiro for cause and (b) Mr. Shapiro's equity awards that is subject to vesting based on continued service that would have become vested had Mr. Shapiro remained employed for six months following termination, will accelerate and vest in full.
-Additionally, any unvested portion of Mr. Shapiro's equity awards that is subject to vesting based on continued service through the consummation of such Change of Control (as defined in the 2023 Incentive Award Plan), subject to Mr. Shapiro's continued service through the consummation of such Change of Control.
-Further, to the extent the Governing Body determines that any annual equity awards subject to vesting based on performance goals cannot be equitably adjusted in connection with a Change of Control, such awards shall also accelerate and vest in full upon a Change of Control (based on actual or target performance as determined by the Governing Body), subject to Mr. Shapiro's continued service through the consummation of such Change of Control.
+If Mr. Shapiro terminates his employment for any reason within 30 days following the end of the term of his employment agreement for any reason other than an Employer Non-Renewal, as long as (a) at the time of such termination, TKO has not terminated Mr. Shapiro for cause and (b) Mr. Shapiro continues to provide services to TKO through the thirtieth day following the end of the term of the his employment agreement, the unvested portion of Mr. Shapiro's equity awards that is subject to vesting based on continued service that would have become vested had Mr. Shapiro remained employed for six months following termination, will accelerate and vest in full.
+Additionally, any unvested portion of Mr. Shapiro's equity awards that is subject solely to vesting based on continued service will accelerate and vest in full upon a Change of Control (as defined in the 2023 Incentive Award Plan), subject to Mr. Shapiro's continued service through the consummation of such Change of Control.
+Further, to the extent the Governing Body determines that any annual equity awards subject to vesting based on performance goals cannot be equitably adjusted in connection with a Change of Control, such awards shall also accelerate and vest in full upon a Change of Control (based on actual or target performance as determined by the Governing Body), subject to Mr. Shapiro's continued service through the consummation of such Change of Control (based on actual or target performance as determined by the Governing Body), subject to Mr. Shapiro's continued service through the consummation of such Change of Control.